hashicorp/vagrant/docs/base_boxes.md

 %admin ALL=NOPASSWD: ALL
 {% endhighlight %}

-If you unfamiliar with vi, the editor `visudo` uses, press 'i' to start input, ESC to stop input, CTRL+X to quit, type 'Y' to save, then hit Enter/Return.
-Once that is setup, you may need to make the 'admin' group, and you then need to assign the main user to that group (on Debian and Ubuntu systems, this is done with groupadd and usermod.
+Once that is setup, you may need to make the 'admin' group, and you then need to assign the main user to that group (on Debian and Ubuntu systems, this is done with the groupadd and usermod utilities.
 Consult the documentation for the commands your operating system uses).

 Then restart sudo using `/etc/init.d/sudo restart` (command may defer on operating systems).
 Finally, verify that sudo works without a password, but running `exit` out of the root